 - Limiting the spread of anti-vaccine misinformation promotes – rather than undermines – informed consent.
 Misinforming people makes it harder for them to make informed choices.

-- The pharmaceutical industry has strong incentives to assure vaccine safety.
-Here are a few points:
+- As opposed to what anti-vaccine ICAN says, the pharmaceutical industry has strong incentives to assure vaccine safety.
+Here are a few key points:

 - A vaccine shown unsafe can be taken off the market.

 - While there are limits on pharmaceutical companies’ liability, they are not absolute.
-The same people writing the White Paper claiming companies are immune from vaccines harms are litigating at least one case against a pharmaceutical company for vaccines’ harms.
+Ironically, the same people writing the White Paper claiming companies are immune from vaccines harms are litigating at least one case against a pharmaceutical company for vaccine harm.

 - There is no barrier to using other tools available against pharmaceutical companies in the context of vaccines, such as criminal liability and other civil penalties mentioned in the White Paper.
 The authors cannot point to such examples not because the tools cannot be used, but because there was no basis to use them.

-- ICAN uses a 2000 report to claim members of the committee making vaccines recommendations – ACIP – have conflicts of interests.
-Since that time, Conflicts of Interests rules have been tightened, and the claim is out of date.
-ICAN does not point to any recent evidence of conflicts of interests.
+- The anti-vaccine ICAN uses a 2000 report to claim members of the committee making vaccine recommendations – the Advisory Committee on Immunization Practices (ACIP) – have conflicts of interest.
+Since then, conflicts of interest rules have been tightened, and the claim is out of date.
+ICAN does not point to any recent evidence of conflicts of interest.

 - Adverse events listed in package inserts are not a good substitute for scientific evidence showing causation.
 ICAN suggests lists in inserts show just that.
 While the Code of Federal Regulations was changed in 2006 to require that only adverse events “for which there is some basis to believe there is a causal relationship between the drug and the occurrence of the adverse event” be listed many inserts written before that date make it clear they list events without regard to causality and using those lists to show causation is incorrect.

-- VAERS reports do not show causation, and using the numbers to claim they reflect vaccines risks while ignoring the fact that they do not show causation, is misusing them, as the VAERS’ page itself states.
+- VAERS reports do not show causation, and using the numbers to claim they reflect vaccine risks while ignoring the fact that they do not show causation, is misusing them, as the VAERS page itself states.
 In relation to a claim that only 1% of vaccines harms are reported, “This Week in Vaccine Hesitancy: April 26, 2019” explained:

-Of note: the report analyzed health records from 2007-2010.
-Since then, VAERS has made online reporting easier, presumably to provide more data to health officials.”
+Of note: the report analyzed health records from 2007 to 2010.
+Since then, VAERS has made online reporting easier, presumably to provide more data to health officials.

-Finally, VAERS is only one out of four existing systems for monitoring vaccines safety, providing abundant information on vaccines risks.
+Finally, VAERS is only one out of four existing systems for monitoring vaccine safety, providing abundant information on vaccine risks.

-- A federal system – the Clinical Immunization Safety Assessment Project – has as one of its goals examining special population, including those at high risk of vaccine harms.
+- A federal system – the Clinical Immunization Safety Assessment Project – has as one of its goals to examine special populations, including those at high risk of vaccine harm.

 - Vaccines are evaluated for carcinogenicity, mutagenicity, and infertility in preclinical studies.
-Most of the times, the evidence is that the risks of any of these from vaccines are extremely low, and there is no need for follow up in animal studies, so following criteria, those are not done.
-But that is after earlier evaluation.
+Most of the time, the evidence is that the risks of any of these vaccines are extremely low, and there is no need for follow-up in animal studies, so following those criteria, those are not done.
+But that is after an earlier evaluation.

 - The reason health authorities point out that vaccines do not cause autism is that extensive data shows that.
-Only a minority of autism parents still believe the claim of a link.
+Only a minority of parents of autistic children still believe the claim of a link.